Icelandair: Merger with Loftleiðir

 During the 1970s energy crisis, the economic situation for both Flugfélag Íslands and Loftleiðir worsened.
-The government of Iceland initiated a new attempt to merge the two airlines, which could be realized in 1973 following lengthy and difficult negotiations.
+The government of Iceland initiated a new attempt to merge the two airlines, and this was successful in 1973 following lengthy and difficult negotiations, A holding company called Flugleiðir was created, which combined the two companies and began to streamline staff and operations.
 In 1975, the Icelandic government provided a $13.5 million loan to Flugleiðir.
 The staff of Loftleiðir complained that Flugfélag Íslands, although smaller, had gained the upper hand in the united company.
-A holding company called Flugleiðir was created, which combined the two companies and began to streamline staff and operations.
-At the time of the merger, two-thirds of the passenger traffic of the airline were international transatlantic crossings, and Flugfélag Íslands's fleet of Douglas DC-3s and Boeing 727s were enlarged by the Douglas DC-8s of Loftleiðir.
-In 1979, the two airlines Flugfélag Íslands and Loftleiðir merged into one airline Flugleiðir, and the airline was renamed Icelandair.
+At the time of the merger, international transatlantic crossings made up two-thirds of the passenger traffic of the airline, and the fleet of Douglas DC-3s and Boeing 727s of Flugfélag Íslands was joined by the Douglas DC-8s of Loftleiðir.
+In 1979, the two airlines Flugfélag Íslands and Loftleiðir merged into one airline, Flugleiðir ("Flight Routes"), and the airline was renamed as Icelandair.

 Post-merger Icelandair

 In 1980, the Icelandic government provided a loan to Icelandair due to the company's bad financial situation.

 The aircraft fleet of Icelandair remained mainly unchanged until the Boeing 757-200 became the new backbone for transatlantic flights during the 1990s.
 The domestic Fokker F27s were replaced by Fokker 50s and Boeing 737s deployed on European routes.
 The European hub at Luxembourg Airport had been taken over from Loftleiðir.
 Passenger count topped one million in 1997 as the company's business grew on a reputation as a "backpacker airline", similar to Loftleiðir, which had been referred to as "Hippie Airline" since the late 1960s.
 In the same year, it was begun to dismantle the Luxembourg hub in favour of today's decentralized European network, linking the largest cities non-stop to Reykjavík, closing it down altogether by 1999.

-In 1997 the domestic operations of Icelandair, part of which had previously been operated under the 'Flugfélag Nordurlands' branding, were combined with a small airline Nordurflug to form the Air Iceland Connect subsidiary, allowing mainline Icelandair to fully concentrate on international flights since then.
+In 1997, the domestic operations of Icelandair, part of which had previously been operated under the 'Flugfélag Nordurlands' branding, were combined with a small airline Nordurflug to form the Air Iceland (Icelandic: Flugfélag Íslands) subsidiary, allowing mainline Icelandair to fully concentrate on international flights since then.
 On 20 November 1999, a new aircraft livery was introduced, as part of an image campaign designed to retire Icelandair's "backpacker" label in favour of an emphasis on business travel.

+Development in the early 2000s

 In 2001, the Icelandair hub was moved to Keflavík International Airport.
 As Icelandair particularly focuses on flights to North America, the company was significantly affected by the airspace closure following the September 11 attacks in the same year.
 The Flugleiðir holding was reorganized as Icelandair Group (for aviation business) and FL Group (for non-aviation finance and investment business) between 2002 and 2005, with Icelandair becoming the largest and most important of eleven subsidiaries.
 The wet-lease and charter department, which was founded in 2003, was named Loftleiðir Icelandic, thus re-introducing a familiar name.